leshow/timelinefx/README.md

 ## Fork

-This fork brings the timelinefxjs lib to ES6+ syntax & style.
-Eventually we will include typescript definitions.
+This fork brings the timelinefxjs lib to ES6+ syntax & style, as well as TS module definitions.

 There is only one major API change between this fork and gooddoggy's timelinefx, and that is that `ParticleManager` takes 3 arguments now, the first one being the `drawSprite` function.